 #2- Debtors or Accounts Receivables

-Debtors or accounts receivables are that unpaid money of the company which the company has raised an invoice against but the money has not yet been furnished to the company.
+Debtors or accounts receivables are the unpaid money of the company which the company has raised an invoice against but the money has not yet been furnished to the company.
 That is why it is an asset for the company and has its own certification and payment cycle.

 #3- Prepaid Expenses